29 Healthy Holiday Food Gifts That Aren’t Fruit Cake

 The beauty of high-fiber dried fruit is longevity.
 They’ll keep for a while, so when the rest of the holidays fade away, this gift reminds of the sweet celebratory season.
 Figs and dates from Nuts.com are the perfect gift for friends following the Mediterranean diet, and are offered in pretty food gift baskets or trays.
 Here are some more ways to make your diet more Mediterranean.

 Sweet and savory flavored popcorn suits everyone on your shopping list—plus, there are at least nine reasons why popcorn needs to be in your diet.
 Poppy Handcrafted Popcorn features non-GMO corn popped in coconut oil.
 Choose from jalapeno cheddar, cinnamon bourbon pecan, pumpkin spice caramel, dark chocolate pretzel, gingerbread, and more.
 Sold by the bag or decorative tin, popcorn is a fun food gift idea.
 Or, you could go the microwave route…

 If you want to get more health benefits from your diet, add spices.
 Help your friends and family explore new international tastes with unique spices from World Spice.
 Rubs, marinades, whole spices and blends in an impressive variety of flavors.
 The blends range from Adobo to Za’atar, and everything in between.
-Some fun finds: shawarma, orange tarragon, jerk, mulled spices, Chinese five spice, and 10 different curry blends.
+Some fun finds: shawarma, orange tarragon, jerk, mulled spices, Chinese five-spice, and 10 different curry blends.